Skip to content

 • Mocking and Stubbing External Dependencies: To test a system as an independent unit, sometimes it becomes critical to remove all dependencies and then test it as an isolated system.
 Mocking and Stubbing are two excellent simulation techniques using which the developers can test the internal logic of the system without the unpredictability of external factors.

-Best Practices for Testing Legacy Codes
+Best Practices for Legacy Tests

 Apart from deploying the above-mentioned strategies, some additional best practices can significantly improve the process of testing legacy code: